When spring approaches, our thoughts turn to gardens.

-6) Kew Royal Botanic Gardens
+7) Kew Royal Botanic Gardens

-Spend the day exploring the enormous Victorian glasshouses and wandering the miles of paths leading to rose gardens, one of the world’s largest herbariums, a tranquil Japanese Garden with stone lanterns and a dripping water basin, and more.
+Spend the day exploring the enormous Victorian glasshouses and wandering the miles of paths leading to rose gardens, one of the world’s largest herbariums, a tranquil Japanese Garden (with stone lanterns and a dripping water basin) and more.

-7) Alnwick Garden
+8) Alnwick Garden

 Delight in water sculptures that bring science to life, quirky antique furniture in the country garden, one of the world’s largest treehouses (the lunch restaurant), a cherry orchid, the vegetable garden and the popular bamboo maze.

 Beautiful gardens in Canada

-8) Butchart Gardens
+9) Butchart Gardens

 Today, the family-run gardens include a rose garden (with 2,500 rose bushes), Italian garden (with a flower-studded pond), sunken garden and Japanese garden (with bamboo and fiery Japanese maples).

-9) VanDusen Botanical Garden
+10) VanDusen Botanical Garden

-In the heart of Vancouver, this 55-acre botanical oasis boasts over 7,500 plant varieties from around the world.
+In the heart of Vancouver, Canada, this 55-acre botanical oasis boasts over 7,500 plant varieties from around the world.

-When we lived in Vancouver, we’d take out-of-town visitors to VanDusen.
+When we lived in Vancouver (before moving to Victoria), we’d take out-of-town visitors to VanDusen.

 Best gardens in the U.S.